Wear Your Personal Flotation Device (PFD)

 The National Park Service rates the Buffalo National River as a Class I/II river, which by common river rating standards means the river is suitable for most any paddling skill level.
-We personally feel that for Buffalo National River trips, CHILDREN SHOULD BE AT LEAST AGE 6 AND OLDER and that they be capable swimmers, wear personal floatation devices (PFDs) at all times and be carefully supervised anytime around or on a body of water.
+We personally feel that for Buffalo National River trips, CHILDREN SHOULD BE AT LEAST AGE 6 AND OLDER, be capable swimmers, wear personal floatation devices (PFDs) at all times and be carefully supervised anytime around or on a body of water.
 Please note that we do not screen you during the boat rental process for whether or not you will have children along.
 We assume that when you rent a boat(s), you have carefully considered who the members of your party are and the risks associated with them coming along.
-If you have any doubts as to whether or not your kids should float, especially young tots and pre-schoolers, consider enjoying time with them at one of the river’s pretty swimming holes, where they can splash at water’s edge or, if old enough, go swimming.
-And, even at a swimming hole, a snugged-on PFD and adult supervision are a must.
+If you have any doubts as to whether or not your kids should float with you, especially young tots and pre-schoolers, consider enjoying time with them at one of the river’s pretty swimming holes where they can splash at water’s edge or swim.
+Even at a swimming hole, a snugged-on PFD and adult supervision are musts.
 Click here for directions to a swimming hole near Ponca or see us in the office for directions.

 BE AWARE: ARKANSAS LAW REQUIRES that children 12 years old and younger must wear a USCG–approved PFD securely fastened to their persons at all times while on any vessel.